Mrrwmix/BuddyGuyBot/README.md

 ![joke command](/screenshots/joke.png)

-Queries the icanhazdadjoke API to post a joke to the chat.
+Queries the icanhazdadjoke or official-joke-api API to post a joke to the chat.

 ### !sticker